-Are you looking for a nice 10-minute HIIT workout?
+Are you looking for a great 10-minute HIIT workout to burn fat and get lean?

 But there are so many options to pick from: running, cycling, jumping rope, and many others.